 I’m ordinarily not a fan of grainy iPhone restaurant pictures.
 But I thought you might want a little peek.
 You are welcome.

 And finally, just in case you were wondering, it was a preview evening, but not a freebie.
 Full price with the real perk being that we didn’t need to queue.

 Update September 2013

 Pitt Cue has moved on from simply serving excellent BBQ ribs and pulled pork.
 For me, the best items are on the specials board, or the more obscure cheeky side dishes, often deriving from co-owner Tommy Adams’s own pig farm, or other Cornish produce.
-A visit in mid summer 2013 included smoked pork jowl (fantastic texture and flavour), pig’s head sausage, the naughtiest potato wedges and char grilled cabbage and insane beef on toast.
+A visit in mid summer 2013 included smoked pork jowl (fantastic texture and flavour), pig’s head sausage, the crispest potato ‘cake’ chips, char-grilled cabbage and insane beef on toast.
 Keep an eye on Instagram and Twitter to see when there’s Mangalitza pig coming in (it looks like Wagyu beef).
 I’m hyper keen to try one of their lardy cakes too (will need to go for a run first).
 The Pitt Cue cook book is also a serious tome – quality advice about very original BBQ dishes.
 Highly recommended.